2 Clinical effectiveness

 -

 For the quality assessments of non-randomised and non-controlled evidence, use an appropriate and validated quality assessment instrument.
 Key aspects of quality to be considered can be found in Systematic reviews: CRD's guidance for undertaking reviews in health care (University of York Centre for Reviews and Dissemination).
-This includes information on a number of initiatives aimed at improving the quality of research reporting.
+This includes information on several initiatives aimed at improving the quality of research reporting.
 Include consideration of the following:

 -